2025–26 Western Athletic Conference men's basketball season

-The 2025–26 WAC men's basketball season begins with practices in October followed by the start of the 2025–26 NCAA Division I men's basketball season in early November 2025.
-The conference begins play in January 2026.
-This is the WAC's 64th season of basketball.
-The WAC will compete with seven teams due to two teams having left the conference since the prior season.
-Seattle and Grand Canyon both joined the other conferences since the prior year.
-The WAC tournament will be held in March 2026 with all seven teams competing for the automatic bid to the 2026 NCAA Division I men's basketball tournament.
-All rounds will be played at the Orleans Arena in the Las Vegas-area community of Paradise, Nevada.
+The 2025–26 Western Athletic Conference men's basketball season involved play by members of the Western Athletic Conference (WAC), since renamed as the United Athletic Conference (UAC).
+It began with practices in October followed by the start of the 2025–26 NCAA Division I men's basketball season in early November 2025.
+Conference play began in January 2026.
+This was the WAC's 64th season of basketball.
+The WAC competed with seven teams due to two teams having left the conference since the prior season.
+Seattle and Grand Canyon both joined other conferences since the prior year.
+The WAC tournament was held in March 2026 with all seven teams competing for the automatic bid to the 2026 NCAA Division I men's basketball tournament.
+All rounds were played at the Orleans Arena in the Las Vegas-area community of Paradise, Nevada.
+California Baptist won the tournament title and received the conference's automatic bid to the 2026 NCAA Division I men's basketball tournament.
+It was the first appearance in the program's history.

-This will be the last season under the WAC's current identity.
-California Baptist and Utah Valley will join the Big West Conference and Southern Utah and Utah Tech will join the Big Sky Conference on July 1, 2026.
-At that time, the WAC will rebrand as the United Athletic Conference (UAC), previously a football-only alliance between the WAC and the Atlantic Sun Conference (ASUN).
-The WAC membership of the three remaining teams—Abilene Christian, Tarleton State, and UT Arlington—will transfer to the UAC.
+This was the last season under the WAC name.
+California Baptist and Utah Valley joined the Big West Conference and Southern Utah and Utah Tech joined the Big Sky Conference on July 1, 2026.
+At that time, the WAC rebranded as the United Athletic Conference (UAC), previously the name of a football-only alliance between the WAC and the Atlantic Sun Conference (ASUN).
+Three remaining teams—Abilene Christian, Tarleton State, and UT Arlington—were joined by 6 new members of the rebranded UAC.